sgladkoff/goldpan-ru/docs/README.md

 What is this tool for?

-You need Goldpan to handle bilingual translation data in order to preserve the knowledge that you have accumulated in bilingual translations in your possession.
+You need Goldpan to handle bilingual translation data in order to preserve the linguistic knowledge that you have accumulated in bilingual translations in your possession.
 With Goldpan you can:

 * prepare various bilingual formats in TMX format to keep them in order locally
 * work with TMs and mine terminology from them, or correct translations